Microshak/MicroNotes/UW/Week5Veracity.md

 Definition: conformity with truth or fact - ACCURACY

 ---
+# Problem With Data
+* Use Case an After thought
+* garbage in garbage out

 # Journey to Knowledge
 * Knowledge is Actionable Information
 * Discovering the Rooted Truth